 Parking will be restricted at certain points throughout the construction and we apologize in advance for this inconvenience.
 As always, we encourage staff, patients and visitors to take public transportation whenever possible and also check the parking section of our website for regular updates.
-Once complete, Michael Garron Hospital will have an increase of approximately 407 underground parking spaces for patients and visitors.
+Once complete, Michael Garron Hospital will have an increase of approximately 400 underground parking spaces for patients, staff and visitors.

 - Will the hospital close or reduce services during construction?